marcocharlie/advice-app/README.md

     - bin: stores the application entry point `/bin/www` which sets up some error handling and then loads `app.js` to do the rest of the work.
     - routes: stores the app routes.
     - views: containns the templates.
-    - public: contains the `.css` and other util files
+    - public: contains the `.css` and other useful files